 Details that are being lost over time and with the new generations, although there is always a romantic who prefers to safeguard them.

 In terms of proportions, we are no longer dealing with the caravans of hundreds or thousands of camels of yesteryear, although they are still impressive.
-One of the last ones we have recorded consisted of 50 camels and 8 people.
+One of the last ones we have recorded consisted of 50 camels and 8 people, and the caravan we accompanied in December 2024 had 30 camels.

-They are hospitable people, like Abdala, who was leading a caravan we came across in October 2020.
+The shepherds are a sullen, tough people, unaccustomed to tourists, but they are also hospitable.
+Like Abdala, who was leading a caravan we came across in October 2020.
 He greeted us with a huge smile and filled our hands and pockets with dates, as well as offering us tea.
 We will never forget him.

 One wonders how long we will continue to encounter salt caravans in the Sahara, but as long as they exist, as long as they resist, we will drink to them.